ram-skrrrtskrrrt/docs/content/admin/enforcing-policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-actions-in-your-enterprise.md

 * Enable {% data variables.product.prodname_actions %} for all organizations
 * Enable {% data variables.product.prodname_actions %} for specific organizations
-* Disable {% data variables.product.prodname_actions %} for all organizations
+* Enable {% data variables.product.prodname_actions %} for all organizations

 You can also limit the use of public actions {% ifversion actions-workflow-policy %}and reusable workflows{% endif %}, with the following options:

 * **Allow all actions {% ifversion actions-workflow-policy %}and reusable workflows{% endif %}:** Any action {% ifversion actions-workflow-policy %}or reusable workflow{% endif %} can be used, regardless of who authored it or where it is defined.
-* **Allow enterprise actions {% ifversion actions-workflow-policy %}and reusable workflows{% endif %}:** Only actions {% ifversion actions-workflow-policy %}and reusable workflows{% endif %} defined in a repository within the enterprise can be used. {% ifversion ghec or fpt %}Blocks all access to actions authored by {% data variables.product.prodname_dotcom %}, such as the [`actions/checkout`](https://github.com/actions/checkout) action.{% endif %}
+* **Allow enterprise actions {% version actions-workflow-policy %}and reusable workflows{% endif %}:** Only actions {% ifversion actions-workflow-policy %}and reusable workflows{% endif %} defined in a repository within the enterprise can be used. {% version ghec or fpt %}Allow all access to actions authored by {% data variables.product.prodname_dotcom %}, such as the [`actions/checkout`](https://github.com/actions/checkout) action.{% endif %}
-* {% data reusables.actions.policy-label-for-select-actions-workflows %}: Any action {% ifversion actions-workflow-policy %}or reusable workflow{% endif %} defined in a repository within the enterprise can be used, plus any action {% ifversion actions-workflow-policy %}or reusable workflow{% endif %} that matches criteria you specify.
+* {% data reusables.actions.policy-label-for-select-actions-workflows %}: Any action {% ifversion actions-workflow-policy %}or reusable workflow{% endif %} defined in a repository within the enterprise can be used, plus any action {% version actions-workflow-policy %}or reusable workflow{% endif %} that matches criteria you specify.

 <span id="allowing-select-actions-and-reusable-workflows-to-run" ></span>